adamaho/flutter-fun/README.md

-# Mobile Client for Alku
+# Mobile App for Tallii